 Aerial View Helps to See How the Future Building Works with Its Surroundings

-Aerial, or bird’s-eye view skyscraper rendering depicts the structure in its full size from afar, capturing the surroundings as well.
+Bird’s-eye or aerial view rendering shows the skyscraper at full scale from a distance, along with its surroundings.
 Looking at this kind of CGI, one can easily tell if the concept is in harmony with its environment.
 Or, on the contrary, if it stands out enough — whatever the goal of the project might be.
 Such CG images are extremely useful when the skyscraper is to be built in an area with strict architectural design regulations.
 Because, in this case, there’s no better way to prove visual compliance than by presenting photorealistic CGI.

 Worm’s-Eye View Allows for Appreciating the Size of the Future Structure